gkapoor6/RubyAI-Emotion-Mentor/README.md

-# Omi - Emotion Analysis Server
+# Omi - Emotion Mentor

-A Flask-based server that receives audio recordings from the Omi wearable device and analyzes emotions using the Hume AI SDK.
+A Flask-based server that receives real-time audio recordings from the Omi wearable device and analyzes emotions using the Hume AI SDK (Expression Measurement API).
 The server provides real-time emotion analysis results through a web interface.

 ## Features